Post 9/11 GI Bill Increase Announced For AugustUpdated: September 4, 2022

-The Department of Veterans Affairs official site reminds GI Bill users that while housing allowances may change in January of a given year, the GI Bill housing allowance payouts are not affected until September for college terms beginning on or after Aug.
-1.
+Note that while housing allowances change in January of a given year, the GI Bill housing allowance payouts do not change until September for college terms beginning on or after Aug.
+1, according to the VA.

 Joe Wallace is a 13-year veteran of the United States Air Force and a former reporter for Air Force Television News